 In no more than an hour or two, an analyst can have a working model ready to go.
 But that’s only if the financial process automation tool has that vast baseline of words and concepts it can bring to the topic.
 Without that, it would take hundreds of thousands of 10-Q documents to properly train the model from scratch.
 And to attempt to analyze 10-Qs by writing rules?
 Well, we wouldn’t try.

-Intelligent automation adds another weapon to the vast technology arsenal that financial services and investment companies are known for.
+Intelligent automation adds another weapon to the vast technology arsenal that investment banking firms and other financial services companies are known for.
 It can help you solve a longstanding problem and bring true automation to financial document analysis, including SEC filings.